SamuelDevdas/Python-Basic-Programming-Assignment/README.md

-# Contains basic Python programming exercises and solutions worked out by myself as a beginner
+# Basic Python programming problems worked out by myself as a beginner.
+## (Written in Word files)